wuxr123/Resume/content/publication/the-hierarchy-network-structure-of-cities-in-northeast-china-based-on-baidu-migration-data/index.md

 ---
-title: 基于百度迁徙数据的东北地区城市“层级–网络”结构 (The "Hierarchy-network" structure of cities in Northeast China based on Baidu migration data)
+title: The "Hierarchy-network" structure of cities in Northeast China based on Baidu migration data
 publication_types:
   - "2"
 authors: